beichenglangzi/KModules/Line Segment Trail/README.md

 [![Demo](https://github.com/KelinLyu/KModules/blob/main/GitHub%20Images/Trail%20Demo.gif)](#)

 First, before creating the trail effect, you need to add two child nodes named "trailTip" and "trailEnd" to the target **SCNNode**.
 You can either do that programmatically or take advantage of Xcode's scene editor.
 Also, you need to prepare a **SCNMaterial** object ahead of time.
-For example, you can write the following code to create a blank material:
+For example, you can use the following code to create a blank material:
 ```
 let trailMaterial: SCNMaterial = SCNMaterial()
 trailMaterial.lightingModel = .constant